go-openapi/swaggersocket/README.md

 After a connection has been established between the websocket server and the websocket client, the api server can be attached to any by hooking up the swagger api handler.

-### Attaching the swagger api handler to the websocket server
+### Attaching the Swagger API handler to the websocket server
 ```go
 wsServer := NewWebSocketServer(opts)
 ch, err := wsServer.EventStream()